Olivier-Boudeville/OSDL-Orge/src/doc/general/Orge-design-decisions.rst

 Should wingmen be found limiting too much the possible outcomes, they can be given different and incompatible personalities and motivations.
 Then players are given back some power of decision, since they have to select carefully which preset characters are to be included in their party, and to choose their own trade-offs.
 Mistakes could lead to dissensions in the party, splits, fights or betrayals at critical moments.

 An alternative or complementary approach to these NPC allies could be to have *familiars*, in general pets.
 They can go with the main character, help him in various tasks (including combats), and be upgraded.
 Familiars are generally tamed animals (ex: wolves) or summoned creatures (ex: sarcastic and irritating minor demons).
-They tend not to be integrated to the story-line.
+They tend not to be directly integrated to the story-line.